EQUITY ALERT: ROSEN, A GLOBALL - GuruFocus.com

-WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of common stock of Target Corporation (NYSE: TGT) between August 18, 2021 and May 17, 2022, both dates inclusive (the “Class Period”).
+WHY: Rosen Law Firm, a global investor rights law firm, announces the filing of a class action lawsuit on behalf of purchasers of securities of Marathon Digital Holdings, Inc. (NASDAQ: MARA) between May 10, 2021 and February 28, 2023, both dates inclusive (the “Class Period”).
 A class action lawsuit has already been filed.
 If you wish to serve as lead plaintiff, you must move the Court no later than May 30, 2023.

-SO WHAT: If you purchased Target securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.
+SO WHAT: If you purchased Marathon securities during the Class Period you may be entitled to compensation without payment of any out of pocket fees or costs through a contingency fee arrangement.

 WHY ROSEN LAW: We encourage investors to select qualified counsel with a track record of success in leadership roles.
 Often, firms issuing notices do not have comparable experience, resources or any meaningful peer recognition.
 Be wise in selecting counsel.
 The Rosen Law Firm represents investors throughout the globe, concentrating its practice in securities class actions and shareholder derivative litigation.
 Rosen Law Firm has achieved the largest ever securities class action settlement against a Chinese Company.
 Rosen Law Firm was Ranked No. 1 by ISS Securities Class Action Services for number of securities class action settlements in 2017.
 The firm has been ranked in the top 4 each year since 2013 and has recovered hundreds of millions of dollars for investors.
 In 2019 alone the firm secured over $438 million for investors.
 In 2020, founding partner Laurence Rosen was named by law360 as a Titan of Plaintiffs’ Bar.
 Many of the firm’s attorneys have been recognized by Lawdragon and Super Lawyers.